buddhasystem/pc2s/README.md

 docker run -p 8000:8000 pc2s:latest
 ```

-* Point your browser to "localhost:8000
+* Point your browser to *localhost:8000*
-* Connect to the running container by running interactive shell (bash)
+* Connect to the running container by running interactive shell (bash), e.g. by running ```docker exec -it XXX bash``` where "XXX" is the hash of the running container

 ## Misc